anuksankar/assignment-04-anuksankar/README.md

 - Through this project, you will answer these questions:
   * What are the 5 most popular trips that you would call "commuter trips"?
-  * What are the 5 most popular trips that you would call "recreational trips"?
   * What are your recommendations for offers (justify based on your findings)?